 We believe that executive pay must be consistent and internally equitable in order to motivate employees to perform in ways that create and enhance shareholder value.
 We are committed to internal pay equity, and the Compensation Committee monitors the relationship between the pay that our executive officers receive and the pay that our non-executive employees receive.
-The Compensation Committee reviewed a comparison of our CEO's annual total compensation in 2017 to that of all other employees for the same period.
-The compensation for our CEO was approximately 42 times the median pay of our domestic employees.
+The Compensation Committee reviewed a comparison of our CEO's annual total compensation in 2018 to that of all other employees for the same period.
+The compensation for our CEO was approximately 48 times the median pay of our domestic employees.

-Our CEO to median employee ratio is calculated in accordance with SEC requirements pursuant to Item 402(u) of Regulation S-K. We identified the median employee by examining the 2017 total cash compensation for all individuals, excluding our CEO, who were employed by us on December 31, 2017, the last day of our payroll year and who had been employed by us for the entire fiscal 2017 year.
+Our CEO to median employee ratio is calculated in accordance with SEC requirements pursuant to Item 402(u) of Regulation S-K. We identified the median employee by examining the 2018 total cash compensation for all individuals, excluding our CEO, who were employed by us on December 31, 2018, the last day of our payroll year and who had been employed by us for the entire fiscal 2018 year.
 We included all employees, whether employed on a full-time, part-time or seasonal basis, except for those employees employed by non-U.S. subsidiaries, which make up less than 5% of our employee population.
-We did not make any assumptions, adjustments, or estimates with respect to total cash compensation, and we did not annualize the compensation for any full-time employees that were not employed by us for all of 2017.
+We did not make any assumptions, adjustments, or estimates with respect to total cash compensation, and we did not annualize the compensation for any full-time employees that were not employed by us for all of 2018.
 We believe that the use of total cash compensation for all employees is a consistently applied compensation measure because we do not widely distribute annual equity awards to employees.
 Approximately four percent (4%) of our employees receive annual equity awards.

-After identifying the median employee based on total cash compensation, we calculated annual total compensation for such employee using the same methodology that we use for our named executive officers as set forth in the "2017 Summary Compensation Table" on page 46.
-The annual total compensation for 2017 was \$4,188,098 for our CEO and \$100,000 for our median employee.
+After identifying the median employee based on total cash compensation, we calculated annual total compensation for such employee using the same methodology that we use for the Named Executives as set forth in the "2018 Summary Compensation Table".
+The annual total compensation for 2019 was \$4,965,640 for our CEO and \$104,000 for our median employee.

-As illustrated in the table below, our 2017 CEO to median employee pay ratio is 42:1.
+As illustrated in the table below, our 2018 CEO to median employee pay ratio is 48:1.